The Apps Every Hawaii Tourist Needs (And the Ones That Are Totally Useless)

 It’s like our unofficial hiking bible.

-The app shows you real trail conditions, parking situations, and safety concerns.
-But here's what makes it essential – you can download trails for offline use with AllTrails Plus.
+The app shows you real trail conditions, parking situations, and safety concerns updated by hikers who were just there yesterday.
+But here’s what makes it essential – you can download trails for offline use with AllTrails Plus (about $36 a year).
 Trust me on this… cell service disappears the moment you head into the valleys or up into the mountains.

-And when you're two miles into a trail, wondering if you took a wrong turn, that offline map becomes your lifeline.
+And when you’re two miles into a trail with wet volcanic rock underfoot, rain dripping off the canopy, and you’re wondering if you took a wrong turn – that offline map becomes your lifeline.

 I learned this the hard way on the Aiea Loop Trail years ago.
-My buddy and I thought we'd be fine with just phone service.
-We weren't.
-We ended up following another group out because we couldn't load the trail map.
+My buddy and I thought we’d be fine with just phone service.
+We weren’t.
+Zero bars.
+The trail forked and we had no idea which way led back to the parking lot.
+We ended up following another group out because we couldn’t load the trail map.

 Now I download every hike before I even get in the car.

-Speaking of paying for apps… there are two that locals argue about constantly, and what you pick could completely change how you experience Hawaii's scenic drives.
+Speaking of paying for apps… there are two audio tour apps that locals argue about constantly, and what you pick could completely change how you experience Hawaii’s scenic drives.

 The Audio Tour Apps Worth Your Money